Murdoch's UK unit could face corporate hacking charges: source

 News Corp said the police investigation into possible corporate wrongdoing had been well known since comments made in July 2012 by Akers to a public inquiry into Britain’s press industry.

-“We’ve sought legal advice and in respect of both individual and corporate offenses, and also in relation to our police powers and our options for investigating,” Akers said.
+“We’ve sought legal advice and in respect of both individual and corporate offences, and also in relation to our police powers and our options for investigating,” Akers said.

 Asked on Friday, a spokesman for London police said they were not prepared to discuss the issue.